Rapid Injection Molding Helps Med Device Company Bring Vision to Blind

 Helping blind people gain a sense of vision—and doing so through their tongues—sounds like pure science fiction.
 It’s now a reality, however, thanks to the BrainPort V100—a wearable medical device that enables users to process visual images with their tongues.

-That comes from the vibrations or tingling that users feel on the surface of their tongue as information about their environment—captured by a small video camera on the BrainPort headset—gets converted into patterns of electronic stimulation through a small, electrode-embedded mouthpiece.
+That comes from the vibrations or tingling that users feel on the surface of their tongue as information about their environment, captured by a small video camera on the BrainPort headset, gets converted into patterns of electronic stimulation through a small, electrode-embedded mouthpiece.
 Users can learn to gauge the size, shape, and location of objects and whether they’re moving based on those patterns.

 This “oral electronic vision device” works because of the brain’s ability to reorganize itself and use one sense in place of another.
 The late Dr. Paul Bach-y-Rita, a neuroscientist, Wicab co-founder, and University of Wisconsin-Madison professor, began pioneering research into that concept, known as neuroplasticity, in the 1960s.
+In fact, as a recent New Yorker article pointed out, Back-y-Rita, who died in 2006, is known as “the father of sensory substitution.”

 Transitioning Beyond 3D Printing

-“3D printing on this particular set of prototypes [Vision Pro] was very difficult to get the resolution required in materials that we use in the field,” Hogle said of those processes.
-“The FDM process would allow us to use polycarbonate but it doesn’t have the resolution required for [field testing] parts.
-The other processes, SL and SLS, have the resolution capability, but the material selection is limited, so it's tougher to make parts that can be placed in the field for long periods of time.”
+"3D printing on this particular set of prototypes [V200] was very difficult to get the resolution required in materials that we use in the field,” Hogle said of those processes.
+“The FDM process would allow us to use polycarbonate but it doesn't have the resolution required for [field testing] parts.
+The other processes, SL and SLS, have the resolution capability, but the material selection is limited, so it's tougher to make parts that can be placed in the field for long periods of time."

 Avoiding those issues led Wicab to have its headset parts made from cast urethane, Hogle said.
 "And that’s where it started to get expensive to make parts because you have to make molds every time," he explained.
 "You can only get so many parts out of a mold in cast urethane.”